joer123/hfdlobserver/README.md

 Optionally, it can also retrieve updated frequency lists from community source (such as hfdl.observer or airframes.io).
 This covers periods where squitters (frequency updates) may not be received by your station for a time.

 In general, there are around 30 frequencies active globally at a given time.
-HFDL.observer/888 allows your station to monitor (typically) 18-23 of them.
+HFDL Observer allows your station to monitor (typically) 18-23 of them.

 Processing the entire HF frequency space would be very CPU-intensive.
 Taking advantage of the FPGA in Web-888 to select only the portions we're interested in means:

-- The data rate from the Web-888 to the device running HFDL.observer/888 is around 5Mbps.
+- The data rate from the Web-888 to the device running HFDL Observer is around 5Mbps.
 - The aggregate bandwidth that needs to be scanned by all virtual receivers is around 156kHz.
 - The CPU required for the virtual receivers is about ½ of 1 core of an Odroid M1S or Raspberry Pi4 (~13% total CPU)

 ## CUI

-HFDL.observer/888 also adds a simple but rich console-based display.
+HFDL Observer also adds a simple but rich console-based display.
 At the top is a heat map like grid depicting the frequencies currently (or recently) being observed, and packet counts for each minute.
 Below that is log output.
 As it is console based, it can run within a `screen` session over `ssh` from a remote computer.

 This is a bit more CPU intensive, taking about the same CPU as all of the virtual receivers combined.
 It can be disabled, and is disabled by default when it is run as a (systemd) service.